lauratrigeiro/egghead-flux-architecture/README.md

 ####Lesson 9
 - react-router has <Link to="">. can do < style={obj}>
 - Interesting: when you refresh the page, you lose the store

+####Lesson 10
+- Take logic out of store and put into Api that the "dumb" store can call